lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 The [YouTube Sync partner program is live and getting feedback from testers, see additional information below](#youtube-updates).
 The Meetup program has also been launched on our [Meet](https://lbry.io/meet) and [College](https://lbry.io/college) landing pages, see [below for more information](#meetup-update).

 Significant progress has been made on the white paper and a first draft is very close to being shared publicly.
-It will be released as a navigational document, in an in-progress state, on our new lbry.tech (not live yet) developer resource site and we’ll be asking the community for their feedback.
+It will be released as a navigational document, in an in-progress state, on our new LBRY.tech (not live yet) developer resource site and we’ll be asking the community for their feedback.

 Wallet encryption has been implemented on the daemon but is not yet available in the LBRY app.
 If you want to use this feature ASAP, check out the [CLI](https://lbryio.github.io/lbry/cli/#wallet_encrypt) documentation - the wallet will need to be [unlocked](https://lbryio.github.io/lbry/cli/#wallet_unlock) manually before app startup.
 Feel free to reach out on Discord with any questions!